goblindegook/goblindegook.com/content/post/2026/brand-new-legacy/index.md

   title="An IBM statement from 1979."
 >}}

 But here’s something the people who never look at the code don’t realise.
-For example, when confronted with a problem that persists or was made worse by their attempt to fix it, coding agents will _almost never_ revert the incorrect and ineffective change.
+When confronted with a problem that persists or was made worse by their attempt to fix it, coding agents will _almost never_ revert the incorrect and ineffective change.
 Instead, they will overlay a different attempt on top of the previous one, causing complexity to explode without ever addressing the root causes of the problem.
 I’ve seen this countless times from all models, from all providers.

 This misbehaviour alone means problems will accrue invisibly, the functioning of the system will become ever more opaque, and context sizes will grow and degrade agentic reasoning.